I’m uninterested in the sex lives of footballers. But I don’t like blackmailers. And I don’t think the law should favour them.

 Well, if you think there’s a shortage of celebrity sex stories in the media, or if you think blackmailers get an unfairly harsh time of it, fair enough.
 That’s a choice that does makes sense.

 But count me out.

-UPDATE: The allegations of blackmail were in the end firmly dismissed in December 2011 when, “Soccer star Ryan Giggs accepted today that there was no basis to accuse reality star Imogen Thomas of blackmail.”
+UPDATE: The allegations of blackmail were in the end firmly dismissed in December 2011 when as the Press Gazette reports, “Soccer star Ryan Giggs accepted today that there was no basis to accuse reality star Imogen Thomas of blackmail.”